 Target Australia together with Kmart Australia opposes slavery in all its forms and reports on modern slavery risk mitigation processes within the Wesfarmers Group Modern Slavery Statement.

 Target Australia is a signatory of the following professional associations and industry partnerships in support of our human rights commitments.
-Progress updates and selected audit findings and reports linked to our supplier facilities (final factories and processing facilities) can be accessed on these websites.
+Progress updates and selected audit findings and reports linked to our supplier facilities (final factories, processing facilities and raw materials) can be accessed on these websites.

 - Better Work